 #1.
 Accept your feelings

-Rather than becoming envious and then becoming angry at yourself for being envious, work on accepting your emotions.
-Emotions are neither good nor bad; they simply exist.
+Rather than becoming envious and then becoming angry at yourself for being jealous, work on accepting your emotions.
+Emotions are neither good nor bad; they exist.
 You can’t change your feelings, but you can change your behavior.
 An unkind or vicious thought may cross your mind now and then, but in open relationships, your feelings are your responsibility, not your partner’s.

 #2.
 Establish clear boundaries

 Set clear, manageable boundaries in your relationship.
 For example, are you okay with your partner having one-night stands, but the prospect of them starting another relationship bothers you?
-Are you okay with them falling in love, but unprotected sex feels too dangerous?
+Are you alright with them falling in love, but unprotected sex feels too dangerous?
 Open relationships require people to do some soul-searching to determine the specifics of their boundaries.
 Don’t over-promise or agree to a dynamic that doesn’t feel right.

 #3.
 Examine your thoughts

 When emotions are present, it is difficult for us to think logically.
 For example, I was convinced that my partner would leave me after his first hook-up.
-That made no logical sense because he was just getting to know the new person and we were already madly in love.
+That made no logical sense because he was getting to know the new person, and we were already madly in love.
 However, your mind can deceive you.
 That is why it is beneficial to look for flaws in your reasoning.
 In my case, I should examine the evidence that suggests my partner might leave me.

 #4.
 Take your time

 You are not required to enter into an open relationship.
 You can take it slowly and explore at your own pace.
 For example, perhaps the first move is for one partner to dress up and go out to flirt.
-Even if nothing physical occurs, the other partner must work on how it feels to know that their partner is leaving.
+Even if nothing physical occurs, the other partner must work on how it feels to know their partner is leaving.